 A premature birth occurs when a child is born on or before the thirty-seventh week of pregnancy.
 There are various complications that can result from a child being born too early.
 Medical practitioners and hospitals should ensure they exercise care when dealing with a premature child to avoid causing a birth injury in Maryland.
 If your child was injured after being born prematurely, you should consult with an experienced Baltimore medical malpractice lawyer today.
 The lawyers at Bennett & Heyman, P.A. are here to help you hold careless medical staff responsible for injuries caused by hospital negligence.
-In this article, we explain when you can sue for premature birth in Maryland.
+In this article, our Baltimore birth injury attorneys explain when you can sue for premature birth in Maryland.

 Who is at Risk for Premature Birth?